zhengwang522/seattle-airbnb-data/README.md

 Data used in this project are included in the \data folder.
 It includes three data files 'calendar.csv', 'listings.csv', and 'reviews.csv'.
 A detailed description on these files can be found at the Kaggle link provided in the first paragraph of this readme file.

+## Data handling

+There are few data cleaning steps under data preparation.
+No special handling was done for missing data or categorical variables since they're not required to answer the proposed questions.